 With plenty of sheltered inlets and creek mouths dotted along the seemingly endless shoreline, it’s easy to see why Lake Macquarie is a magnet for stand-up paddleboarders and kayakers.
 Plan your kayaking adventure with our Kayaking Trails e-brochure and launch into the water from one of the public boat ramps around the lake.
 Popular spots include the ramps at the Thomas H Halton Park at Croudace Bay; Warners Bay Lions Park in Eleebana; and at Speers Point Park.
 Or head out on your SUP from the shallows of sheltered Swansea Bay Beach at Swansea, Naru Beach Reserve in Marks Point or the foreshore opposite Valentine Bowling Club in Valentine, between Eleebana and Belmont.

 Travelling light?
-You can have a rental kayak delivered to you by Lake Mac Kayak & Bike Hire, or you can hire a SUP or kayak from Lake Mac Watersports at Cams Wharf, Kraken Boat Hire or Kite and SUP at Warners Bay.
+You can hire a SUP or kayak from Lake Mac Watersports at Cams Wharf, or Kite and SUP at Warners Bay.
 Kite and SUP also offers SUP lessons, and rents out wind wings and wind-surfing gear if your prefer the breeze to do most of the hard work.

 Tackle the surf or dip your toes in the lake

-Enjoy a more calm dip at Belmont Baths, a netted swimming enclosure with an accessible ramp in Belmont, the baths on the Toronto foreshore, which will soon be fully enclosed and made accessible, or at one of the council-run swim centres around the lake.
+Enjoy a more calm dip at Belmont Baths or newly renovated Toronto Baths, both are netted swimming enclosures with accessible ramps , or at one of the council-run swim centres around the lake.
 Or take the kids to splash around at shallow lake beaches such as Naru Beach at Marks Point; Pelican Foreshore Park, south of Naru Beach; and Swansea Bay Beach, on the other side of Swansea Channel near the Pirrita Island boardwalk.

 Fish for your supper

 Lake Macquarie is a paradise for fishing enthusiasts of all skill levels.
-Launch your own boat into the water or hop on a fishing charter with Renegade Charters or Kraken Boat Hire to experience the thrill of catching some of the more than 280 different fish species, including bream, flathead, snapper and mulloway, not to mention the mighty Australian salmon, that make their home in the lake.
+Launch your own boat into the water or hop on a fishing charter to experience the thrill of catching some of the more than 280 different fish species, including bream, flathead, snapper and mulloway, not to mention the mighty Australian salmon, that make their home in the lake.

 Prefer to keep your feet on solid ground?
 Grab your fishing rod and cast your line from the picturesque lake foreshore, one of the many public jetties dotted around the shoreline, or the scenic banks of the Swansea Channel.
 And don’t miss the excitement of the annual catch-and-release fishing competition, Let’s Fish Lake Mac, held every November.